 The IM Presence macro indicates graphically when a contact is signed into an Instant Messaging (IM) service.
 The IM Presence macro appears as a small icon on the page.

 Using the IM Presence Macro

-We ended support for this macro in Confluence 7.0 The macro no longer appears in the macro browser and can't be added to a page.
+The macro no longer appears in the macro browser and can't be added to a page.
 Any macro already on a page will still work.